taurusilver7/natours-landing-page/README.md

 - Center anything (element) with `transform, top and left` properties.
 - The `transform: translate (x, y)` depends on the parent element positioning.
 - The animation is effectively done with `transistion` propery and change the element propery with hover effect.
+- The other variant is `@keyframes` property for animation where each moment is described.